-- During the time of the Listening Sessions I met with state and local elected officials representing the coastal region to discuss implementation efforts and to request their input. - I have also met with members of our Congressional delegation. - Regular briefings for the Governor's Office. - We also maintain routine communications with the TxRAB membership. - I continue to speak at many events around the state about the RESTORE Act and its importance to Texas.
+- Meetings with state and local elected officials representing the coastal region, as well as state leadership and Texas' Congressional delegation will continue to be held to discuss implementation efforts and to request input. - Regular briefings for the Governor's Office. - Also maintain routine communications with the TxRAB membership. - Continue to speak at many events around the state about the RESTORE Act and its importance to Texas.